tahsinsoha/Travel-Buddy/README.md

-#Travel Buddy
+Travel Buddy
-This a simple travelling website made using django and a template webpage taken from colorlib
+This a simple travelling website made using Django and a template webpage taken from colorlib